sertraline hydrochloride tablets

 medicines that can increase the effects of Sertraline Sandoz such as phentermine (weight-reducing medicines), medicines used

-to treat migraine e.g. sumatriptan, tramadol (used for pain relief) and tryptophan.
+to treat migraine e.g. sumatriptan, and tryptophan.

 Tell your doctor if you are taking any of the following.
 You may respond differently to Sertraline Sandoz, or to some other